MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Return value

-A `valarray` whose elements are plus those of the operand array.
+A `valarray` whose elements are the unary plus result of the operand array.

 ### Example